Case Study: Reducing AI Misinterpretation Through Structured Entity Signals

 • Signal architecture design

-• Full-stack implementation
+• Framework implementation

 Each implementation is unique.